 The benefits of courts and litigation are not, however, without costs.
 Lincoln alluded to them by noting that "the nominal winner [in litigation] is often a real loser-in fees, expenses and waste of time."
-Parties can find litigation to be emotionally and economically draining.
+Not all conflicts implicate "rights".
+"Many do, and it is a critical underpinning of the principles of social democracy and respect for equality to deal with these within an adjudicative framework."
+MACFARLANE, THE NEW LAWYER, supra at 93.
+Many clients, however, want practical solutions to the problems they bring to a lawyer, not sometimes abstract vindication.
+Parties can find adjudication to be emotionally and economically draining.
 Judge Learned Hand, in his customarily succinct style, summarized the consequences of full fledged adversary litigation for many by stating that "[a]s a litigant I should dread a lawsuit beyond almost anything else short of sickness and death."
-Learned Hand, The Deficiencies of Trials to Reach the Heart of the Matter, 3 Lectures on Legal Topics 89, 105 (1926).
-Parents in divorce and family disputes in particular have negative reactions to litigation as a method of resolving problems.
-Andrew I. Schepard, Children Courts and Custody: Interdisciplinary Models for Divorcing Families 42-44 (2004).
+Learned Hand, The Deficiencies of Trials to Reach the Heart of the Matter, 3 LECTURES ON LEGAL TOPICS 89, 105 (1926).
+See Robert H. Heidt, When Plaintiffs Are Premium Planners For Their Injuries: A Fresh Look At The Fireman's Rule, 82 IND.
+L.J.
+745, 769 (2007) (referring to Judge Learned Hand's quote while discussing the benefit of the fireman's rule, how it avoids substantial litigation, refers to litigation as "toxic and protracted" in character, noting that "incessant wrangling will leave professional rescuers and defendants "dispirited" and may stretch on for years, leaving the parties and witnesses bitter, stressed, and frustrated); Andrew S. Boutros & Jeffrey O'Connell, Treating Medical Malpractice Claim Under A Variant Of The Business Judgment Rule, 77 NOTRE DAME L. REV. 373, 420 (2002) (referring to Judge Learned Hand's quote while discussing the benefit of prompt settlement to personal injury tort claims, including those arising from medical malpractice).
+Parents in divorce and family disputes in particular have negative reactions to litigation as a method of resolving family problems.
+ANDREW I. SCHEPARD, CHILDREN COURTS AND CUSTODY: INTERDISCIPLINARY MODELS FOR DIVORCING FAMILIES 42-44 (2004).

-The overall question for social policy is not how to eliminate litigation.
-Rather, it is how to authorize and develop responsible alternatives to it so that parties can decide for themselves if the costs of litigation outweigh its benefits in their particular circumstances.
+The overall question for social policy is not how to eliminate adjudication.
+Rather, it is how to authorize and develop responsible alternatives to it so that informed parties can decide for themselves if the costs of litigation outweigh its benefits in their particular circumstances.
 The greater the range of dispute resolution options that parties have for "fitting the forum to the fuss," the better.
 John Lande & Gregg Herman, supra at 7.

-Collaborative law should be an attractive dispute resolution option for many parties.
+Collaborative law should be an attractive dispute resolution option for many parties to consider.
 Many parties may want the advice and support of counsel in helping them negotiate a settlement, but under ground rules which reduces the risk of emotionally and economically expensive litigation.
 Collaborative lawyers help assure that parties enter the process with informed consent, provide expert advice and support during the negotiation process and a measure of protection against improvident agreements.
-As in mediation, parties in collaborative law are likely to experience greater voice in the process of settlement than in a judicial resolution and are more likely to be satisfied as a result.
-See Chris Guthrie & James Levin, A "Party Satisfaction" Perspective on a Comprehensive Mediation Statute, 13 Ohio St. J. On Disp.
-Resol.
-885 (1998).